 The ego-track of Neville Yeadon (continued):

 Our ascent slows... ceases.
-The elevator door begins to open and as an orangy glow widens before me, I brace myself to meet richness and enthroned power.
+The elevator door begins to open and as an orangy glow widens before me, I brace myself.
+Whatever may be beyond that threshold, I expect to meet richness and enthroned power.

-All the visceral courage I can draw upon, I make haste to haul from the depths of my native self; and in case that's not enough, I also pin some hope on my sneakier Terran nature -
+All the visceral courage I can draw upon, I make haste to haul up from the depths of my native self.
+And if that's not enough?
+Then, better also pin some hope on my sneakier Terran nature -

 Mustn't let myself be fooled; mustn't allow myself to be childishly impressed.
 I am the Daon, after all, the Heir to this city.
 Such being my rank, I ought not to be overwhelmed by magnificence, splendour, profusion -

 From where I stand I can see all the way around the roomy dazzle, except where the central shaft (out of which I have just stepped) blocks the view.
-My eyes follow the row of windows, and below them the banks of switches and vidscreens, and the holocube-laden recesses below those, a ring of wonders encircling the entire periphery.
+My eyes follow the row of windows, and below them the banks of switches and vidscreens, and the holocube-laden recesses below those.
+The ring of wonders encircles the entire periphery.

-All my quarters?
-What an enticement to study and research.
+All my quarters, did he say?
+What an enticement.
+Vast scope for study and research; perhaps the answers to a myriad questions are waiting for me here.
 And that's not all of it.
 The central portion where I stand is a hub of softness where comfort alone reigns.
 Here, low, four-foot velvety walls broken by U-shaped gaps form an open-plan lounge area, plushly strewn with furniture and fittings adapted for every human need: living-quarters for the fortunate proprietor, which is to say, me, if I can believe it.

-Still, why get so excited by a room?
-Both as a Uranian and a Terran, I know sumptuous refinement when I see it.
+If, if!
+Be careful now.
+And think.
+Before you get intoxicated.
+Why get so excited by a room?
+Both as a Uranian and a Terran, you know sumptuous refinement when you see it.
 Why the extra wonder?
+Shouldn't you be on the look-out, instead, for the catch?

-Ah but, I already sense, here, a trove by which I may grasp wider wonders and learn properly about the planet which has become my home world.
+Ah but, I reply to my admonitory self, I already sense, here, a real trove.
+Not a con, but a huge opportunity, to grasp wider wonders and learn properly about the planet which has become my home world.

 The youngster shakes his head.
 "Not at all, Daon N-Y; the Zveggh-Yerrand is no prison."